 What hiring managers actually look for

 Front desk agent positions remain one of the most commonly available hotel roles.
-Demand is steady year-round with spikes during tourist seasons.
+Demand is steady year-round with spikes during tourist seasons, and the work blends technical system use with constant guest contact.

 -